realm/realm-dart-samples/README.md

 This repo contains Realm Flutter and Realm Dart SDK samples.

-The official Realm and Realm Dart packages are located here https://github.com/realm/realm-dart
+The Realm Flutter and Realm Dart SDK are located at https://github.com/realm/realm-dart

 ## Usage